 A Quick Look At HIV

 The Human Immunodeficiency Virus, if not treated, may cause the growth and development of the Acquired Immune Deficiency Syndrome or AIDS, which up to this time has gotten no remedy.
-That is exactly why it is very essential to take a test of HIV while the infection is still fresh to the body.
+That is exactly why it is essential to take a test of HIV while the infection is still fresh to the body.
 By doing this, medical professionals can do something about it before it propagates to the other systems.

 Based on statistics, the mortality rate of HIV sufferers is 90%, and the majority of are between the ages of 20 and 49 years.
-The sorts of people that are most probable to get affected with it are the folks that take part in homosexual behaviors, sexual intercourse with numerous partners, continuous anal sex, and having unprotected intercourse.
+The sorts of people that are most probable to get affected by it are the folks that take part in homosexual behaviors, sexual intercourse with numerous partners, continuous anal sex, and having unprotected intercourse.

 HIV Testing Methods